Forsakringskassan/designsystem/etc/vue-labs.api.md

 parser: ParseFunction<number>;
 formatter: FormatFunction<string>;
 }, {}, {}, {}, string, ComponentProvideOptions, true, {}, any>;

+// Warnings were encountered during analysis:
+//
+// src/components/FTable/FTable.vue:661:29 - (ae-forgotten-export) The symbol "TableColumn" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)